julianvilas/hackPyrateBus/README.md

-# bphelpers
+# hackPyrateBus

-`bphelpers` is a Python library that provides high-level functions to interact with specific integrated circuits using the [Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate).
+`hackPyrateBus` is a Python library that provides high-level functions to interact with specific integrated circuits using the [Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate).
 This library takes into account the particularities of the integrated circuits it interacts with.

 This project is built on top of [pyBusPirateLite](https://github.com/juhasch/pyBusPirateLite), and we would like to give credit to the original authors and contributors of pyBusPirateLite and pyBusPirate.